-Jøtul F 55 V2 Carrabassett Wood Stove Jøtul F 55 V2 Carrabassett Installation and Operating Instructions for the United States and Canada The Jøtul F 55 V2 Carrabassett heater is listed to burn solid wood only.
+Jøtul F 55 Carrabassett Wood Stove Jøtul F 55 Carrabassett Installation and Operating Instructions for the U.S. and Canada The Jøtul F 55 Carrabassett non-catalytic stove is listed to burn solid wood only.
 Do not burn any other fuels.
 Read this entire manual before you install and use this appliance.
 Save these instructions for future reference and make them available to anyone using or servicing the fireplace insert.
 This wood heater requires periodic inspection and repair for proper operation.
 See this manual for specific maintenance information.
 It is against federal regulations to operate this wood heater in a manner inconsistent with the operating instructions in this owner's manual.
-JØTUĽ This heater meets the 2020 U.S. Environmental Protection Agency's emission limits for wood heaters manufactured after May 15, 2020.
-Une version française de ce manuel est disponible au téléchargement sur www.jotul.ca